Best Shower Filter Australia: What to Look For in Hard Water

 Filter Types: A Quick Overview

-Single-stage carbon filters.
-Cheap.
-Easy to find.
-Good for chlorine in cold water.
-Not suitable for hard water.
-Not effective in hot showers.
+Single-stage carbon filters are cheap, easy to find, and good for chlorine in cold water.
+They are not suitable for hard water and are not effective in hot showers.

-KDF/Carbon combination.
-Better than carbon alone.
-KDF-55 is effective in hot water.
-Still limited for calcium and magnesium reduction.
-Two or three stages.
+KDF/carbon combination filters are better than carbon alone.
+KDF-55 is effective in hot water, but these filters are still limited for calcium and magnesium reduction.
+They usually offer two or three stages.

-Multi-stage multi-media filters.
-The most thorough design.
-Combines PP cotton (sediment), KDF-55 (heavy metals, chlorine), calcium sulfite (chlorine at high temps), activated carbon (taste, odour, residual organics), and mineral/ceramic media (trace minerals, pH adjustment).
-15-25 stages is common in this category.
+Multi-stage multi-media filters are the most thorough design.
+They combine PP cotton (sediment), KDF-55 (heavy metals, chlorine), calcium sulfite (chlorine at high temperatures), activated carbon (taste, odour, residual organics), and mineral or ceramic media (trace minerals, pH adjustment).
+Fifteen or more stages is common in this category.

-Vitamin C filters.
-Use ascorbic acid to neutralise chlorine and chloramines.
-Effective for chlorine.
-No effect on calcium or magnesium.
-Not a hard water solution.
+Vitamin C filters use ascorbic acid to neutralise chlorine and chloramines.
+They are effective for chlorine, but they have no effect on calcium or magnesium and are not a hard water solution.

 Perth and Adelaide hard water contains calcium, magnesium, chlorine, heavy metals, and sediment.
 That’s not one problem.
 It’s four.

-A 25-stage filter stacks different media types to address each one:
+A multi-stage filter stacks different media types to address each one:

 • PP cotton layers (stages 1-3): catch sediment and particles before they clog other media